Habitat Restoration Database: Brandenburg Park

 Funding

-Just under $6 million was been awarded to this project by the Great Lakes Restoration Initiative (GLRI).
+Approximately $1.3 million was awarded to this project by the Great Lakes Restoration Initiative (GLRI).
 The GLRI is a federal program designed to protect and restore the largest system of fresh surface water in the world — the Great Lakes.
 The project funding was provided via the National Oceanic and Atmospheric Administration (NOAA) through a Regional Partnership with the Great Lakes Commission.

 For More Information